-European firms to run Wales' trains
+New £5bn contract to run Wales' trains

 There is £5bn earmarked over the next 15 years for the Metro, to improve public transport across the south Wales region and includes taking over control from Network Rail and upgrading the Valleys lines.

-Their vision for meeting this challenge - when it is eventually unveiled - will be particular interest to business and commuters alike.
+Their vision for meeting this challenge - when it is eventually unveiled - will be of particular interest to business and commuters alike.

+But they have already promised "transformative solutions" for all in Wales and future generations.

-The new franchise will come into effect from October 2018, replacing the one run by Arriva Trains Wales for the last 15 years.
+The new franchise will come into effect from 14 October but all 2,200 ATW staff will be able to transfer and terms and conditions will be protected.

+ATW's managing director Tom Joyner said it had been a "privilege" to operate the services.

+He said they would work to ensure as smooth a transition as possible.

-Analysis by Dominic O'Connell, Today business presenter
+Analysis by Brian Meechan, BBC Wales business correspondent

-The decision continues the trend of foreign - and often state-owned or controlled - companies running Britain's rail network.

-Keolis is France's largest private sector public transport operator - but it is three-quarters owned by SNCF, the French state railway.

-Amey was a listed UK company until it suffered a Carillion-style collapse 15 years ago.
-It was then bought by the Spanish infrastructure giant Ferrovial, which is the key shareholder and manager of Heathrow airport.
+Complaints about overcrowding, particularly on the Valleys lines, and the decades old rolling stock have dogged ATW.

+While its performance has been criticised, it has been making a decent profit while being heavily subsidised.

+This is a major investment and after the last 15 years it is clear how strongly people care about rail services.

+There is certain to be a lot of attention in future on KeolisAmey, the Welsh Government and TfW, the arms length company set up to oversee it, to ensure the promises made are delivered.

-Transport for Wales (TfW) - which is advising the Welsh Government on the contract - said the new franchise holder will be held to account on issues like punctuality, cleanliness and service quality - or they will not get paid.
+Transport for Wales (TfW) - which is advising the Welsh Government on the contract - said the new franchise holder would be held to account on issues like punctuality, cleanliness and service quality or they would not get paid.

 But there will be challenges ahead in terms of rising passenger numbers, which have nearly doubled in the last 15 years.